- Guides, tutorials and docs

 Hold Play and turn the Value knob to set the output volume to a comfortable level.

 Hold play and turn the value knob left or right to set the output volume to a comfortable level.
 Press 1-16 to audition a sound to help you hear the difference in output levels.
 Your preferred output level will be saved on the next auto save event.
+You can adjust the output volume like this anywhere in the interface.

 You may also be interested in...